prosekit/prosekit/website/guide/extensions.md

 Check out the [save-json] example for an example of using event handlers to save and restore the editor document.

+## Priority

+By default, later extensions have higher priority.
+To override this, such as for setting keybinding order, use the `withPriority` function.

 ## A Starter Set of Extensions

-You can use the `defineBasicExtension` from `prosekit/basic` to quick start an editor with some common features.
-It includes some common node types, marks, commands, keybindings, and plugins.
+The `defineBasicExtension` from `prosekit/basic` can quickly set up an editor with common features, including node types, marks, commands, keybindings, and plugins.

 ## Enable Extensions Dynamically

-If you want to enable an extension after the editor is initialized, you can call `editor.use(extension)` to enable it.
-It will return a function that can be called to disable the extension.
+To enable an extension after initializing the editor, call `editor.use(extension)`.
+This method returns a function to disable the extension later.

 If you are using `React`, `Vue`, `Preact`, `Svelte` or `Solid`, you can also use the `useExtension` to enable or disable an extension dynamically in your application.
 Check out the [readonly](/extensions/readonly) for an example.